 In order to make sure that the interface functions properly, you can add conformity tests that Squish will then run to test whether the result corresponds to what is expected.

 Once the test suite has been run, Squish produces an xml file, in Junit format, containing the test results.
-This file can then be used as a result in a continuous integration tool like Jenkins or Bitbucket Pipelines.
+This file can then be used as a result of a continuous integration tool like Jenkins or Bitbucket Pipelines.

 5 steps to use Squish for GUI automated testing